incomestore/WP-Pinterest-Widgets/pinterest-widgets/README.txt

 * Profile widget: Show up to 30 of your latest Pins on your site.
 * Board widget: Show up to 30 of your favorite board’s latest Pins.

-A "Pin It" Button widget is *not* included in this plugin and is instead included in the separate ["Pin It" Button plugin](http://wordpress.org/plugins/pinterest-pin-it-button/).
+A "Pin It" Button widget is *not* included in this plugin and is instead included in the separate [Pinterest "Pin It" Button plugin](http://pinterestplugin.com/pin-it-button-pro/) ([Lite version](http://wordpress.org/plugins/pinterest-pin-it-button/) / [Pro version](http://pinterestplugin.com/pin-it-button-pro/)).

 == Installation ==